Early Career Workshops (10–12 July)

 The Early Career Workshop will consist of two days of workshop sessions: a mix of lectures, tutorials and discussion sessions, and one day (Saturday 12 July) of social networking.
 The workshop sessions will cover a mix of technical and transferable skills.
 The full timetable is still to be finalised.

 A special event preceding the main meeting, we will host a Wikipedia Edit-a-thon on the Sunday before the GR–Amaldi meeting.
 This will seek to improve public access to information about the topics of the meeting, and the scientists working in the field by creating, updating and expanding Wikipedia pages.
 The event will be held in the historic McMillan Round Reading Room at the University of Glasgow.
-Attention will be given to biographies underrepresented on Wikipedia, such as women in science.
+We will start with refreshments at 10:30, before a lecture from Dr Jess Wade on Wikipedia editing.
+Lunch will be provided, and we will close with refreshments at 15:00.
+Attention will be given to biographies underrepresented on Wikipedia, prioritising women in science.
 Attendees will be given training in Wikipedia editing.
 We especially encourage participation from participants speaking languages other than English.
+Attendees are encouraged to register for Dr Erin Macdonald’s public lecture in the evening.

 GWIC Meeting (13 July)